 M-CM is caused by a somatic mutation in PIK3CA.
 As such, there are no known risk factors or predisposing medical history.
-Reports are mixed regarding gender predominance.
+Reports are mixed regarding sex predominance.
 The condition is rare, with fewer than 200 cases in the literature.

 M-CM was initially labeled as macrocephaly-cutis marmorata telangiectasia congenita (M-CMTC).
 The name was changed to M-CM when it was realized these patients had a CM rather than cutis marmorata telangiectasia congenita.
 Older literature may describe patients with M-CM as having M-CMTC, or may use another term, megalencephaly-capillary malformation-polymicrogyria (MCAP).

 Q87.3 – Congenital malformation syndromes involving early overgrowth

 - Cutis marmorata telangiectatica congenita (CMTC) – Presents at birth in a reticulated, depressed, serpiginous pattern.
 Can have atrophy of the dermis and subcutis.
 Punctate ulcerations are possible.
 Fades over first year of life.